Walk up Snowdon via The Rhyd Ddu Path

 2 Follow the track, which is wide and easy, and take the first right junction.
 The track now meanders at a reasonably easy angle for a kilometre or so until you reach the track junction at Pen ar Lon.

-3 This is where the Rhyd Ddu path branches off to the left, with a useful stone marking the spot.
+3 At Pen-y-lon, the Rhyd Ddu path branches off to the left, with a useful stone marking the spot.
 The track otherwise continues to Bwlch Cwm Llan and the South Ridge.

 4 The Rhyd Ddu Path now becomes narrow, and due to past erosion has been restored into a stone path with the going good.
 It continues at an easy gradient for around 1km before passing through or over a wall (the gate is occasionally open) and arriving at a conspicuously flat area known as Rhos Boeth soon after.
 There are a couple of old ruins here that were probably a hafod, but could also have been the spot at which Victorian travellers left their horses and were made to walk!